 Osteomyelitis of the jaw is a severe infection that can occur after dental procedures.
 It can lead to pain, suffering, disability, disfigurement, and even death.
 Dental malpractice may occur if a dentist fails to recognize, diagnose, and treat the infection in a timely manner.
-Some of the most serious cases in all of dental malpractice involve a dentist fracturing a patient’s jaw during an extraction procedure, usually a wisdom tooth extraction.
+Some of the most serious cases in this area of law involve a dentist fracturing a patient’s jaw during an extraction procedure, usually a wisdom tooth extraction.
 Then, the dentist does not recognize the fracture and/or does not inform the patient about the fracture.
 Over time, the patient develops osteomyelitis in the fractured portion of the jaw.
 The result can be catastrophic, and the patient may lose a significant portion of the jaw and require multiple reconstructive surgeries and bone transplants.

 Improperly Performed Root Canal Procedures

 Root canals are a major source of dental malpractice cases in Florida.
 When a dentist or endodontist performs a root canal, they may perforate the tooth and push sealant, gutta percha, and other materials into the patient’s surrounding tissues.
 These perforation cases are quite common.
 Additionally, dentists or endodontists may overfill a canal.
 This occurs when the dentist pushes too much material into the canal of the tooth, and that material comes out the apex of the root.
 This can cause the loss of the tooth and even permanent damage to the inferior alveolar nerve.

 Soft Tissue Damage